How Tradesmen Should Keep Financial Records

 Why Financial Records Matter

-• How much money the business is bringing in
+• How much money is coming in

 • What expenses are being paid